Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 ```

 After `collection.findOne()` is executed asynchronously `callback()` will be called. `callback()` again contains an asynchronous call `http.get()` which performs an outbound HTTP request.
 If there is a current transactional context with an ongoing trace, Dynatrace OneAgent will transparently add a HTTP header containing a Dynatrace tag to this outbound request.
 The next tier - if instrumented with OneAgent - will continue this trace then.
-Without further intervention any transactional context would get lost between asynchronous invocation and a callback.
+Without further intervention any transactional context would be lost between asynchronous invocation and a callback.
 Currently the only reliable way to pass over context information to a callback is called 'wrapping'.

 **Example: Regular callbacks**
 Assume `some.asyncFunction()` in below sample causes loss of transactional context in OneAgent.
 To ensure that OneAgent correctly shows activities triggered inside the callback of this function `passContext()` can be used to create a closure preserving the transactional context active at call time of `some.asyncFunction()`.